sputnik-maps/mapbox2mapnik/README.md

 ## mapbox2mapnik

-mapbox2mapnik is a plugin for [Mapnik library] (https://github.com/mapnik/mapnik) which allows it to use [Mapbox style format] (https://www.mapbox.com/mapbox-gl-js/style-spec/).
+mapbox2mapnik is a plugin for [Mapnik library](https://github.com/mapnik/mapnik) which allows it to use [Mapbox style format](https://www.mapbox.com/mapbox-gl-js/style-spec/).

 ## Dependencies